 Check it out What: “What Do You See?,” an evening of dance and discovery When: 7-9 p.m.
 Saturday Where: John Natsoulas Gallery, 521 First St. Admission: Free Picture this: It’s Saturday night, and you find yourself checking out the art at the Natsoulas Gallery.
 But wait, some of the art is moving!
 The Linda Bair […]

-“The Mission,” a 1986 British film directed by Roland Joffe, will be screened Friday as part of the International Film Series.
+“Midnight in Paris,” a 2011 U.S./Spanish film written and directed by Woody Allen, will wrap up the International Film Series’ season on Friday.
 The series is co-sponsored by the United Nations Association of Davis and International House.
 Doors at I-House, 10 College Park, open at 7:30 p.m. and the film begins promptly at 8 p.m.
-There is no charge, […]
+The film […]

 Thursday is the new Friday in Winters, as Route 3 Wines kicks off the weekend with a complimentary wine-tasting paired with artisan cheese and chocolate truffles.
 The fun runs from 6 to 8 p.m. at RootStock, 22 Main St. in downtown Winters.
 On Friday, Denny Colleret of Vacaville, lead singer in a Johnny Cash tribute […]